 Auricular acupuncture is an alternative medicine that has been used to help addicts since the 1970's when it was first used to treat opium addicts in China.
 It uses 5 thin needles inserted into the ear.

 Early researchers found that electric stimulation of the lung point on the ear helped to reduce cravings for illegal drugs.

-Years later, a doctor in New York, USA developed the NADA protocol which uses 5 points on the year to treat addiction.
-This new protocol became very popular and was used in drug rehab clinics and prisons.
+Years later, a doctor in New York, USA developed the NADA treatment plan which uses 5 points on the year to treat addiction.
+This new protocol became very popular and was used in drug rehab clinics and prisons for addiction recovery.
 However, it's a standard protocol that doesn't include electrical stimulation of the lung point.

 I'm an expert in drug addiction and acupuncture.
 I've had two papers published on the use of acupuncture to treat drug addiction.
 One was a critique of research that used ear acupuncture to treat cocaine/crack addiction and the other was an academic paper explaining drug addiction within Chinese medicine theory.